-The prophet Isaiah’s Messianic prophecy was delivered to Judah during the rule of King Ahaz.
-It was a dark period of history when Israel to the north had created an alliance with Syria against Judah.
-In their strategy to destabilize Judah, King Pekah of Israel and King Rezin of Syria plotted to kill King Ahaz and replace him with a Syrian puppet king named Tabeal, thus threatening the Davidic line.
+Isaiah’s Messianic prophecy was delivered to Judah during the rule of King Ahaz.
+Israel to the north had created an alliance with Syria against Judah in the south.
+Cooperating to destabilize Judah, King Pekah of Israel and King Rezin of Syria plotted to kill King Ahaz and replace him with a Syrian puppet king named Tabeal.
+The Davidic lineage was at stake.
 (1)

-Isaiah assured Ahaz that the threating alliance would ultimately fail and pressed the king to request a sign that would authenticate the prophecy (Isa.
+Isaiah assured Ahaz that the threatening alliance would ultimately fail and pressed him to request a sign that would authenticate the prophecy (Isa.
 7:10-17).

 “Hear now, you house of David . . .
 Therefore the Lord himself will give you a sign: The virgin will conceive and give birth to a son, and will call him Immanuel” (Is.
 7:13-14).

 While a time frame confirming resolution of the current threat to unbelieving Ahaz was embedded in the prophecy, the sign had even greater significance for the future.
-The sign given to the house of David (that a virgin would bear a son) had no specified time frame for its fulfillment.
-However, the embedded message to Ahaz did.
+The sign—that a virgin would bear a son— was given to the house of David and had no specified time frame for its fulfillment.

-Significantly, two years later in 732 B.C. both Pekah and Rezin were dead along with the feared alliance.
+Two years later in 732 BC both Pekah and Rezin were dead along with the feared alliance.

-The prophecy tied fulfillment of the Davidic Covenant to the promised Messiah assuring the house of David and all Israel that the Davidic Dynasty, kingdom and throne were secure and unaffected by the present circumstances.
+The prophecy tied fulfillment of the Davidic Covenant to the promised Messiah assuring the house of David and all Israel that the Davidic Dynasty, kingdom and throne were secure and unaffected by present circumstances.
 The sign was clear.
-It was a singularly distinctive sign—the virgin conceiving and bearing a Son—to verify the identity of the promised Messiah.
+It was singularly distinctive—the virgin conceiving and bearing a Son—to verify the identity of the promised Messiah.

 The use of the definite article identifies a specific virgin referring to the promise of Messiah through the seed of the woman (Gen 3:15).
 (2) The sign put Israel on high-alert for the coming of the Messiah who would be born of a virgin as Isaiah predicted.